evildmp/afraid-to-commit/docs/commandlinegit.rst

     #

 Some of the changes in ``attendees_and_learners.rst`` will be committed, and the more recent ones will not.

-You'll need to ``git add`` the file again to stage them.
+    * run ``git add`` on the file again to stage the newer changes

 Commit your changes
 -------------------